 2. Chupa Chups logo (1969)

 It’s a little-known fact that the daisy-shaped Chupa Chups logo was created by the famous surrealist artist Salvador Dali.
-According to the company website, Chupa Chups was called Gol, the idea being that the lollipop was a ball, your mouth was the net, and that by sucking it you’d score.
+Chupa Chups was originally called Gol, the idea being that the lollipop was a ball, your mouth was the net, and that by sucking it you’d score.
 Thankfully, founder Enric Bernat changed the name and hired Dali to help with the rebranding process in 1969.

 Legend has it that Dali scribbled furiously for over an hour before coming up with the logo that’s still in use some 50 years later with a few revisions (the logo in use today was created in 1988 by Landor Associates).
 Sources say Dali demanded that the logo be placed on top of the lollipop instead of the side so it would always be seen properly, and many attribute the brand’s enduring appeal to this decision.